ArshVermaGit/VTOP2.0/SECURITY.md

 - Potential impact.
 - Any suggested fixes.

 We will acknowledge your report within 48 hours and provide a timeline for a fix.
-We appreciate your help in keeping VTOP 2.0 secure!
+We appreciate your help in keeping CampusHub secure!